ERLKDev/AdHoc-Monitor/README.md

 ```

 ### Setting values
 The monitor node process collects information about the node.
-Howerover, not all information can be collected automatically.
+However, not all information can be collected automatically.
 Therefore, there are a couple functions that should be used to provide the information to the monitor node process.

 __The following code fragments assume that the monitor service is bound and started.
 The monitor service is stored in a variable: mMonitor.__
 #### Status